gliubaowen/demo/README.md

-This  Demo project is useful test.
+This Maven project is useful application developer.